NaldCapuno/Class-Grade-Processor/README.md

 - Identify the students who achieved the highest and lowest grades.

 ## How to use
+**Prerequisites**

+Make sure you have Python installed on your system.
+You can download it from [python.org](www.python.org).

-1. **Create a folder:** Create a new folder on your computer.
+1. Create a new folder on your computer.
-2. **Add the Python file:** Put the Python script into the folder and rename it to grade_processor.py.
+2. Download the Python file **grade_processor.py** and put it into the folder.
-3. **Add the CSV file:** Place your CSV file containing class records into the folder and rename it to classRecord.csv.
+3. Place your CSV file containing class records into the folder and rename it to classRecord.csv.

 The classRecord.csv should have the following format (name, grade):
 ```csv